Relationships and sexuality education

 - cultural approaches to gender and sexuality

 - how to access strategies and resources that support health and wellbeing

 - the influence that society has on the way we view things like gender and sexuality.

-Many young people look for information on the Internet, but they also need to feel part of a classroom environment where it’s OK to ask questions, and they can ask for help if they need it.
+Many young people look for information on the Internet, but they also need to feel part of a classroom environment where it’s okay to ask questions, and they can ask for help if they need it.

 This is your chance to ask questions, share your ideas, and express your views about what you would like to see happen in this part of the curriculum.